TERMS AND CONDITIONS

 Tactical Ops Paintball is the #1 fastest-growing Paintball field in Queensland.

-- Any players that do not show up and participate on the booked playing date forfeit their weekend playing ticket + online package payments and inclusions.
+- Any players that do not show up and participate on the booked playing date forfeit their deposit.
 Online payments are non-refundable.
-Paintballs are non-transferrable.
+Paintballs are non-transferrable and can't be shared amongst players;

 - 48 hours notice prior to playing date is required for a change of playing date/number of participants, subject to availability.